ros2/ros2_documentation/source/Installation/Alternatives/Windows-Development-Setup.rst

    The installation of conda-forge may trigger Windows Defender to treat it as a threat, but this can be safely ignored by clicking "More info" and "Run anyway".

-Use use the instructions on https://pixi.sh/latest/ to install ``pixi`` either with the Windows Installer or using their terminal prompt in your opened command prompt terminal.
+Use use the instructions on https://pixi.sh/latest/ to install ``pixi`` either with the Windows Installer or using command line in your opened Command Prompt terminal.

-Once ``pixi`` has been installed, close the command prompt session and start it again, which will ensure ``pixi`` is on the PATH.
+Once ``pixi`` has been installed, close the Command Prompt session and start it again, which will ensure ``pixi`` is on the PATH.

 Install dependencies
 ^^^^^^^^^^^^^^^^^^^^